AlexandruTabacaru/ns-3-dev-git-rp/scratch/experiments_rq4.md

 | 7  | 4            | 4           | P4-B4    |

 > **Notes (wired):**
-> – QueueDisc: DualPI2 only (both Prague and BBRv3 share a single DualPI2)
+> – QueueDisc: DualPI2 only (both Prague and BBRv3 share a single DualPI2, both in the LL queue of dualpi2)
 > – Measure per-flow steady-state throughput and queue sojourn time
 > – Each flow is a `BulkSendApplication` with `MaxBytes = 0`, start at t=1 s